 Non-Executive Directors are remunerated by way of Directors' fees and are also eligible for participation in the share option scheme.
-Each Non-Executive Director (excluding the Board Chairman) is paid an annual retainer of \$61,800 and additional fees for Board Committee service.
-The Board Chairman is paid €463,500 (translated at average rate for the year: \$510,000) annually and does not receive additional payment for Board Committee service.
-Non-Executive Directors are not eligible for performance related bonuses and no pension contributions are made on their behalf.
-The Compensation and Organisation Committee sets non-Executive remuneration.
+During 2016, each Non-Executive Director (excluding the Board Chairman) was paid an annual retainer of \$65,000 and additional fees for Board Committee service.